lucienmaloney/BeatSaber.jl/Readme.md

 * The Nights
 * Uprising

-A big thank you to the mappers of these songs for creating such good training data!
+A big thank you to the mappers of these songs for creating such useful training data!